JnyJny/springer_downloader/README.md

 [Source](https://www.springernature.com/gp/librarians/news-events/all-news-articles/industry-news-initiatives/free-access-to-textbooks-for-institutions-affected-by-coronaviru/17855960)

-This tool automates the tasks of downloading the Excel-formatted catalogs and downloading the files described in the catalog.
+This tool automates the tasks of downloading the Springer provided Excel-formatted catalogs and downloading the files described in the catalog.

 This utility can be installed using `pip`: